 Eligibility: The benefits package available to you depends on the type of job you have, the percentage of time you work and the length of your appointment determine your benefits package.
 Visit UC Eligibility for more details.

 Explanation of Benefits: After you get care, you’ll receive an Explanation of Benefits (EOB) from Anthem Blue Cross, the claims administrator.
 The EOB provides information about how your claim was paid, including how much you owe or will be reimbursed.
 Visit Reading Your EOB for more information.

-Formulary: A list of drugs determined and maintained by OptumRx to use for its prescription drug program.
+Formulary: A list of drugs determined and maintained by Anthem to use for its prescription drug program.
 The formulary is designed to assist physicians in prescribing drugs that are medically necessary and cost effective.
 The formulary structure features generic medications (with the lowest copayments), preferred and non-preferred brands.
 It is updated periodically.
 If not otherwise excluded, the formulary includes all generic drugs.
-For current formularies, visit OptumRx.
+For current formularies, visit Anthem.

 Generic drugs: Approved by the FDA as a therapeutic equivalent to the brand name drug.
 Most generic drugs are listed under “generic.”
 Drugs listed under generic have the same active ingredient as the brand name versions but at a lower cost.
-For more information about generic drugs and costs, visit OptumRx.
+For more information about generic drugs and costs, visit Anthem.

 Hospice services: Services provided to support end-of-life care when the patient’s condition is terminal and can no longer receive curative treatment.
 Support services are also provided to the patient’s family members.